kumar-aruna/kumar-aruna/README.md

-- 👋 Hi, I’m Aruna Kumar
+- 👋 Hi, I am Aruna Kumar
 ## 👀About Me
 🎓 I am a Master’s student in Bioinformatics at Northeastern University, with a previous Master's in Biochemistry and a Postgraduate Diploma in Cellular and Molecular Diagnosis.
 My journey spans from hands-on wet lab techniques to advanced computational analyses, making me uniquely skilled at interpreting complex biological data through a multidimensional lens.